 Co-defining and communicating the benefits of impact networks is key to unlocking resources and participation.
 It is important to highlight both the tangible value, such as more innovation and knowledge sharing, but also the intangible value that stems from relationships.
 One of the key benefits to emphasise is that the impact of any intervention is multiplied when driven by a network approach.
 This is because learnings can be quickly shared and replicated among a wider group.
-It is important to engage early supporters and members, create initial active members to attract more.
+It is important to engage early supporters and members, create a positive and meaningful experience and then leverage the initial active members to attract more.